 Beas de Granada

-The trail starts right in Granada, making it one of the nicest day trips from Granada.
+The trail starts right in Granada, making it a great option for a day trip.
 The hike is 16 km long, but it is not hard.
 However, keep in mind that there’s no shade along the trail (a good reason to avoid it during the summer months) and that no water fountains can be found along the way.

 GR-7 Trevélez – Busquístar

 I am a huge fan of long distance trails.
-I walked the Poon Hill circuit in Nepal and had the time of my life (you can read more about it here).
-I know that most people won’t have enough time to walk the whole GR-7, but the good news is that the Trevélez – Busquístar is one of bits, and one of the nicest trails when hiking in Sierra Nevada.
+I walked the Poon Hill circuit in Nepal and had the time of my life.
+I know that most people won’t have enough time to walk the whole GR-7, but the good news is that the Trevélez – Busquístar is one of the nicest bits, not to mention one of the best trails in Sierra Nevada.

 The walk starts in the village of Trevélez and from there it goes through a forest, past farmhouses, and a beautiful waterfall before descending to Busquístar.
 I recommend walking it in the spring, when the flowers are in full bloom.
 It takes around 4 hours to walk the 13 km trail.
-It is not a strenous hike – mostly downhill though there’s a couple of uphill bits.
-There’s no water fountains along the way.
+It is not a strenuous hike – mostly downhill though there’s a couple of uphill bits.
+There are no water fountains along the way.

 GR-7 Busquístar – Capileira

 Another section of the GR-7 is the one between Busquístar and Capileira.
-It goes all the way through the Alpujarras, the countryside some pretty villages such as Busquístar, Pitres, Capilerilla and Capileira.
-The views of the Sierra Nevada are gorgeous while approaching Capilerilla – that’s why hiking in the Sierra Nevada here is a must.
+It goes all the way through the Alpujarras, the countryside has some pretty villages such as Busquístar, Pitres, Capilerilla and Capileira.
+The views of the Sierra Nevada are gorgeous while approaching Capilerilla.

 The trail is a bit over 11 km long and it takes around 4 hours to complete.
 The terrain is good, the path well marked.
-There’s a couple of uphill sections.
-As it goes through several villages, there’s plenty of places to stop for water along the way.
+There are a couple of uphill sections.
+As it goes through several villages, there are plenty of places to stop for water along the way.

-In terms of hiking in the Sierra Nevada, this trail if perfect for families with children as there’s plenty of wild flowers, fruit trees, a river and the lavander and rosemary bushes along the way: it makes it all the more colorful, especially in the spring or in the fall, when the leaves turn gold.
-And there’s even a gorge and hanging bridges.
+This trail if perfect for families with children as there are plenty of wild flowers, fruit trees, a river and the lavender and rosemary bushes along the way: it makes it all the more colorful, especially in the spring or in the fall, when the leaves turn gold.
+And there are even a gorge and hanging bridges.

 It is a circular route of about 8 km that can be walked in 3 hours or less.
 It isn’t among the difficult hikes in Sierra Nevada, but there’s bits in which it is necessary to scramble under a rock: do not worry though as metal handles have been placed to help walking past.